MS in Library & Information

 When it comes to careers and alumni, the Syracuse University iSchool has an incredible professional network.
 We have a dedicated Career Center that specifically serves the needs of iSchool students.

 LISSA, the Library and Information Science Student Association, serves as the ALA (American Library Association), SLA (Special Libraries Association), and NYLA (New York Library Association) student chapters, and helps iSchool LIS students connect with alumni and professional development opportunities.

-Syracuse University is located at the heart of New York State, and our alumni have a strong network and presence throughout Central and Upstate New York.
+Syracuse University is located in the heart of New York State and our alumni have a strong network and presence throughout Central and Upstate New York.

-Graduates of the MS in Library and Information Science with School Media specialization typically work within school districts.
+Graduates of the master's in Library and Information Science with School Media specialization typically work within school districts.

 How to Apply